 Accessibility Standards

-Dawson doors are manufactured to meet ADA requirements and guidelines.
+DAWSON doors are manufactured to meet ADA requirements and guidelines.
 The information below provides an overview of primary ADA compliance.

 Clear Opening Width